Syllabus

 10 Review

-There will be six required lab assignments.
-There will be opportunities for extra credit.
+Course Grading: There will be six required lab assignments.
+There will be optional additional labs, which provide opportunities for earning extra credit.
 Lab assignments are in two parts.
-The first part contains questions that synthesize the essential topics covered by the lab; the second part involves programming to reinforce concepts covered in class.
-Labs turned in within one week of their due date will receive a reduction in 10% grade; labs that are up to two week labs receive a 30% reduction; labs more than two weeks late will not be accepted.
-The lab average is worth 20% of your total grade.
+The first part involves programming to reinforce concepts covered in class; the second part contains questions that synthesize the essential topics covered by the lab.
+Labs up to a week late will receive a 10 percent late penalty.
+Labs that are more than a week late will not be accepted.
+The lab average is worth 30% of your total grade.
 Lab related questions will be on every quiz and on the final.

-There will be five class quizzes.
+There will be five class quizzes (Second meeting of the even weeks).
 The lowest quiz score is dropped.
 Make-up quizzes will not be given unless arrangements are made in advance.
 The quiz average is worth 50% of you total grade.

 Under 60 F